lyqht/deepL-demo/README.md

 3. Replace the text at `original.md` with a text of your liking.
 Or you can just change the file name/path variables at `index.ts` to your liking.
 4. Run `yarn start` to see the output~

+✨ Cool stuff: The script actually creates another file `to_translate.md` with some modified text from the `original.md` so that certain terms won't be translated.

 ## Limitations of DeepL html tag handling

-Here are some limitations of DeepL that I've discovered while experimenting with this demo, with `tagHandling='html'`.
+Here are some limitations of DeepL that I've discovered while experimenting with this demo, with `tagHandling='html'`, which i have changed to `tagHandling='xml'` eventually.
+Read on if you're keen!

 ### Excluding specific HTML elements for translation